ksell8/spotify-playlist-management-tools/README.md

 A couple of python scripts that makes having too many playlists more manageable.

-Personally, I have 300 different playlists on Spotify and with these tools are meant to facilitate ease of management for that abnormal use case.
+Personally, I have 300 different playlists on Spotify and I write scripts for my abnormal use case.
+That's what this project is.

 Functionality currently includes being able to search your playlists by artist.
 Searching for playlist and returning average track information is next up for development.